alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/extending-visual-studio-2010-web-testregex-extraction.md

  **Fgirue 2:** *Use the CurrentCustomer context variable in the inner loop request*

-Now you can execute the test and verify the outcome, Iâ€™m expecting an external loop to search for all alphabet letters, then for each response an inner loop for each customer, as visible in  **Figure 3**.
+Now you can execute the test and verify the outcome, I'm expecting an external loop to search for all alphabet letters, then for each response an inner loop for each customer, as visible in  **Figure 3**.

 [![SNAGHTML5b64ad](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML5b64ad_thumb.png "SNAGHTML5b64ad")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML5b64ad.png)

  ***Figure 3***: *The result of the test, you can verify that all loops behave correctly.*

-Thanks to few lines of code now Iâ€™m able to execute loops based on content of a web response, that can be used to create complex web performance test in Visual Studio 2010.
+Thanks to few lines of code now I'm able to execute loops based on content of a web response, that can be used to create complex web performance test in Visual Studio 2010.

 alk.